 You can make your extension available in multiple languages by copying the _locales/en/.
 The URL can be localized, or it can be omitted from translations to fallback to the English variant.

 Keep in mind that this only offers you a single iframe to work with.
 Some web services send a restrictive HTTP X-Frame-Options header and prevent you from loading them in an iframe.
-A custom solution will be required if you have such security needs for your webapp and extension.
+A custom solution will be required if you’ve such security needs for your webapp and extension.